akhilsmokie/vault-bridge/README.md

 Available License.
 See: [LICENSE-SOURCE AVAILABLE LICENSE](<LICENSE-SOURCE AVAILABLE LICENSE>)

 Your use of this software constitutes acceptance of these license terms.
-If you are unsure whether your use qualifies under the Open Attribution license, please contact: legal@polygon.technology.
+If you are unsure whether your use qualifies under the Open Attribution license, please contact: legal@polygon.technology